 The Formlabs Form Wash is a state-of-the-art automated wash station that’s been engineered to clean parts printed with the Form 2 3D printer.

-New for 2017, the Form Wash is built to fit the build platform of the Form 2 perfectly.
+New for 2017, the Form Wash is built to fit the build platform of the Form 2 and Form 3 perfectly.
 You insert your part or parts into the Form Wash on the build platform (or standalone, if you prefer) and leave it to do its thing.
 The automated wash system has an impeller that agitates 90% Isopropyl Alcohol (IPA) around parts, to clean them completely.